RocketChat/docs-old/contributing/google-summer-of-code-2018/README.md

 ### PDF/File preview
 * **Mentors:** @rodrigo.nascimento
 * **Description:** Add small previews for non image files improving the UI/UX allowing users to see a preview of the contect before click to open the file, it includes PDF, Word Documents and similar, Excel Documents and similar, PowerPoint and similar, Text files, Sketch, Photoshop, etc.
 * **Desirable Skills:** Familiarity with JavaScript development.
+Experience hacking documents conversion and/or rendering libraries is a big plus.

 ### Draw (iOS)
 * **Mentors:** TBD
 * **Description:** Allow user to draw something using our iOS native app and send to Rocket.Chat channel.
 The draw would have different colors and "brush" options (pen, brush, pencil, etc).
 User will also be able to draw on top of an image selected from library or just shooted.
 On iPads, user will be able to use Apple Pencil to draw.
+* **Desirable Skills:**  Familiarity with Swift on iOS development.
+Ability to work in large multi-disciplinary teams.

 ### Draw (Android)
 * **Mentors:** TBD
 * **Description:** Allow user to draw something using our Android native app and send to Rocket.Chat channel.
 The draw would have different colors and "brush" options (pen, brush, pencil, etc).
 User will also be able to draw on top of an image selected from library or just shooted.
+* **Desirable Skills:** Familiarity with Java or Kotlin development on Android.
+Ability to work in large multi-disciplinary teams.

 ### Apple Watch App
 * **Mentors:** TBD
-* **Description:** Create an Apple Watch application that replicates the most basic features we have in our iOS app, such like viewing the chat rooms and reading the messages.
+* **Description:** Create an Apple Watch application that replicates the most basic features we have in our iOS mobile client, such like viewing the chat rooms and reading the messages.
 Also let the user send a message to a chat using voice recognition.
+* **Desirable Skills:** Familiarity with WatchKit development on WatchOS.
+Ability to work in large multi-disciplinary teams.

 ### Siri
 * **Mentors:** TBD
-* **Description:** Let user send messages talking to Siri.
+* **Description:** Let user send and respond to messages talking to Siri on Apple mobile devices.
+* **Desirable Skills:** Familiarity with SiriKit development.
+Ability to work in large multi-disciplinary teams

 ### Google Assistant
 * **Mentors:** TBD